 This program provides comprehensive crime prevention services, crisis intervention, and general crime victim assistance to combat crime perpetrated against elderly and non-elderly disabled residents in the South Bronx.
 The goal of the program is to provide maximum services geared to enhance the general quality of life of these residents, improve their safety and security, and enhance their health and well-being in order to enable them to live independently in their homes.
 The program offers workshops on entitlements, health maintenance, and nutrition.
 Information on crime prevention, safety and security, and court proceedings is disseminated through the periodic distribution of pamphlets and through regularly scheduled meetings at program sites.
 Residents in need of crime victim assistance are identified and referred to a host of community-based and City agencies for a continuum of social services.
 Monitoring the health, safety, and well-being of residents is ongoing.

-These services are provided to residents in the following four developments in the South Bronx.
+CD-funded services are provided to residents in the following four developments:

-- NYCHA Butler Houses: 1402 Webster Avenue, Bronx - NYCHA Courtlandt Avenue Senior Center: 372 East 152nd Street, Bronx - NYCHA Morris Houses: 3663 Third Avenue, Bronx - NYCHA Jackson Houses: 799 Courtlandt Avenue, Bronx
+- NYCHA Butler Houses: 1402 Webster Avenue, Bronx - NYCHA Courtlandt Avenue Senior Center: 372 East 152nd Street, Bronx

+NYCHA Jackson Houses: 799 Courtlandt Avenue, Bronx